Use your BACK button to return

 degaussing, most of it is in a format not easily understood by an average

 person.
-Let's try to answer some of the questions that cause about 90% of the
+I wanted to try to answer some of the questions that cause about 90% of the

 confusion.
-But first, a glossary of terms and a couple of "Rules of
+First however we need a simple glossary of common terms and a couple "Rules of

 Thumb".